RMR42/scrnaseq-devops/README.md

 ## Security Considerations

-The project uses several AWS security mechanisms:
+The AWS deployment follows several security best practices:

--   IAM instance profile instead of storing AWS access keys on the EC2 instance.
+- IAM instance profile: EC2 uses an IAM role with temporary AWS credentials instead of storing long-lived access keys on the instance.
+- Scoped IAM permissions: The worker can read input objects from the `input-data/` prefix, write results to the `results/` prefix, and pull images from the project ECR repository.
--   IMDSv2 with required tokens.
+- IMDSv2: Instance metadata access requires IMDSv2 tokens.
--   EC2 instance metadata tags enabled explicitly.
+- Controlled metadata access: EC2 instance metadata tags are explicitly enabled because the worker uses the `JobInputKey` tag for runtime job assignment.
--   Security-group-controlled network access.
--   S3 and ECR permissions scoped through IAM policies.
+- Restricted inbound access: The worker does not require inbound SSH during normal operation.
+SSH is enabled only when explicitly configured for debugging and restricted to a specified CIDR range.
--   No AWS credentials are embedded in the Docker image or user-data script.
+- No long-lived credentials in code: AWS credentials are not embedded in the Docker image or user-data script.
+- Environment-specific configuration: Resource-specific values such as the S3 bucket name are kept outside the committed Terraform source.

 ## Current Milestones